Martin Freeman: Personal life

 Freeman lives in the Belsize Park area of London.
 He previously lived in Potters Bar, Hertfordshire, with actress Amanda Abbington; they were together from 2000 to 2016, and have a son and a daughter.
 They appeared together in productions such as Sherlock, Swinging with the Finkels, The Debt, The Robinsons, and The All Together.
 On 22 December 2016, it was reported that they had separated.

 Freeman is a former pescetarian who returned to eating red meat in 2024.
 He is a non-practising Catholic.
 He is a close friend of actor Simon Pegg, who is the godfather of his son.
 Freeman's personal style follows that of British mod subculture, and he cites Paul Weller as one of his heroes and influences on his style.

 In 2011, Freeman umpired a charity cricket match to raise money for victims of the Christchurch earthquake.

 Freeman's brother, singer-songwriter and website designer Jamie Freeman, died of brain cancer in December 2022.

 Music

 Freeman is a fan of soul, Motown and jazz music, and presented an episode of BBC Two's The Culture Show in 2009 titled "Martin Freeman Goes to Motown".
-He also selected music for a 2006 Motown compilation, "Made to Measure", and worked on a jazz compilation with his friend Eddie Piller, "Jazz on the Corner"; released on Acid Jazz Records on 23 March 2018, it features tracks by Kamasi Washington and The Brand New Heavies.
-The pair presented Craig Charles' Funk and Soul Show on 31 March 2018.
-In 2019, a follow-up album, "Soul on the Corner", was announced, with tracks by Leroy Hutson and Bobby Womack.
+He also selected music for a 2006 Motown compilation, Made to Measure, and worked on a jazz compilation with his friend Eddie Piller, Jazz on the Corner; released on Acid Jazz Records on 23 March 2018, it features tracks by Kamasi Washington and The Brand New Heavies.
+The pair presented The Craig Charles Funk and Soul Show on 31 March 2018.
+In 2019, a follow-up album, Soul on the Corner, was announced, with tracks by Leroy Hutson and Bobby Womack.

+In 2023, Freeman provided spoken word vocals for several tracks on Madness' No. 1 album Theatre of the Absurd Presents C'est la Vie.